Beltus/blog/_pages/ml.md

 classes: wide
 ---

-Machine Learning articles can be found here with links to my Github page as well.
-Feel free to check up any topic that piques your interest in machine learning.
+Welcome to the Machine Learning section of this blog.
+Feel free to check up any topic that piques your interest in machine learning and don't stop until you are saturated...

 <div class="grid__wrapper">